 Is there WIFI on the Parks?

-WIFI is currently available at all of our Holiday Parks and is chargeable at £90.00 for the season, other than at Larkfield Holiday Park where it is included in the Pitch Fee.
+WIFI is currently available at all of our Holiday Parks and is chargeable at £90.00 for the season, other than at Larkfield and Sandyholme Holiday Parks where it is included in the Pitch Fee.
 If you purchase a Holiday Home part way through the season, WIFI is available at a reduced cost, which goes down on a sliding scale.

 Are your parks dog friendly?

 Yes, all of our 5 Holiday Parks are dog-friendly.
 You are permitted to bring up to 2 dogs with you on holiday.
 Dogs that are specified under the Dangerous Dog Act of 1991, are not permitted on the parks.